minimo-io/betizen-ssg/README.md

 - Add more casino metadata (now commented, like Withdrawal time, etc)
 - Add popup subscription
 - Casino bottom promotions are hidden, maybe add a CTA.
+- Currently when there is a bonus page for the casino bonus, the bonus box in the casino page is not related to the actual bonus page info but duplicated in the casino and bonus front-matters.

 ### Bugs